saumyapandey1998/recrutech-backend/recrutech-services/recrutech-auth/README.md

 # RecruTech Auth Service

+The RecruTech Auth Service handles user authentication and authorization for the RecruTech platform.
+It provides JWT-based authentication and manages user roles for the entire system.

+## Architecture

+This service is part of the RecruTech microservice architecture:
+- **Auth Service** (Port 8082): User authentication and JWT tokens (this service)
+- **Platform Service** (Port 8080): Main business logic
+- **MySQL Database** (Port 3307): Auth service data persistence
+- **Infrastructure Services**: MySQL (3306) and MinIO for the Platform Service

+## User Roles

+The Auth Service manages the following user roles:
+- **APPLICANT**: Can submit and view their own job applications
+- **HR**: Can post jobs and manage applications for their company
+- **ADMIN**: Has all permissions across the system

 ## Docker Setup

 This service can be run using Docker Compose for easy deployment and development.